 In addition, GoodWeave represents everyone involved in the Asian carpet industry: manufacturers, importers, exporters, retailers and consumers.
 GoodWeave is funded by a variety of sources and is free from influence by any particular industry segment or individual government.
 Other labeling initiatives tend to represent single interest groups that see things from their own perspective and have their own agenda.
 GoodWeave has many voices but only one agenda: moving all Asian child carpet weavers from looms to schools.

 Importers are the backbone of the GoodWeave program.
 Out of the small fee on carpets paid by licensed importers, 60 percent is returned to Asia to educate and train former child weavers.
 The balance of the fees helps to build consumer awareness about the importance of purchasing certified rugs.
-In the United States, only licensed importers are legally permitted to sell carpets carrying the GoodWeave label.
-To view a sample agreement, click here.
-To receive a complete copy of the agreement, contact us at 1-202-234-9050 (US) / +44 844 2437838 (UK) or emailing at info@GoodWeave.org (US) / info@GoodWeave.org.uk (UK).
+Only licensed importers are legally permitted to sell carpets carrying the GoodWeave label.
+To receive a complete copy of the agreement, contact us by calling +1-202-234-9050 (US) / +44 844 2437838 (UK) or emailing at info@GoodWeave.org (US) / info@GoodWeave.org.uk (UK).

 Rugs from over 125 global importers carry the GoodWeave label.
 By selling rugs from these companies, you can represent the finest carpets available while offering your clients the best possible assurance that they were made under ethical conditions and without child labor.
 A complete list of brands is available here.

 As a GoodWeave Lead Sponsor, you can help end child labor in the carpet industry and promote your reputation for social responsibility.
 You will receive point-of-sale materials and publicity support with consumer and trade media.
 You will also benefit from GoodWeave’s extensive promotion of its partner retailers to interior designers, importers and consumers.
 For more information, contact Partners@GoodWeave.org.